yoavv/Histopathologic_Cancer_Detection/README.md

 JPEG Compression

-On top of that the image is cropped at random to exclude some of the edges of the photo
+**On top of that the image is cropped at random to exclude some of the edges of the photo**

+### Model hyperparameters
+Num classes: 2

+Image size (96,96,3)

+Batch size: 15000

+Validation split 10%

+Num epochs: 30

+Learning rate: 0.01

+Decay = 1e-3

+optimizer :SGD